iworks/simple-password-policy/readme.txt

 PLUGIN_TAGLINE

 == Description ==

+This plugin empowers site administrators to establish and enforce password policies for users, ensuring compliance with the defined security standards.
+By implementing this tool, you can effectively prevent users from choosing weak or easily guessable passwords.

+With this plugin, you gain the flexibility to configure various password requirements, such as complexity rules (e.g., length, character types), expiration policies, and more, enhancing the overall security of your site.

 Enhance the security of your WordPress site with the Simple Password Policy plugin.
 This straightforward tool allows you to enforce robust password policies for all users, significantly improving your site's protection against unauthorized access and password guessing attacks.